Bits Through Deterministic Relay Cascades with Half-Duplex Constraint: Numerical Examples

 \section{Numerical Examples}

-In this section we shall provide numerical capacity results for various scenarios by means of Theorem~\ref{Theorem1} and Corollary~\ref{Corollary1}.
+In this section we shall provide numerical capacity results for various scenarios by means of Theorem~\ref{Theorem1} and Theorem~\ref{Theorem3}.
 In particular, we show how to obtain the capacity of a half-duplex constrained relay cascade with one source-destination pair for an arbitrary number of relays.
-Further, in case of a single relay cascade with source and relay source, an explicit expression of the region due to Theorem~\ref{Theorem1} is derived.
-Throughout the section, the base of the logarithm is assumed to be two.
+Further, in case of a three node relay cascade with source and relay source, an explicit expression of the region due to Theorem~\ref{Theorem3} is derived.